rust-unofficial/patterns/patterns/behavioural/RAII.md

 ## Example

-OBRM is used to manage memory in Rust, determining when to free the memory.
+OBRM is used to manage heap memory in Rust, determining when to free it.
 `Box` and `Rc` are classical examples of that.
 But most users will have closer contact with OBRM when managing other aspects.